kirbyjudd/belly-button-challenge/README.md

 For the Demographic Info metadata i created a function called 'demoInfo' and retrieved the metadata from the samples.json data. the identifier (id) was converted to a string and I appended the text key values for each identifier.

 Lastly I initialized the default dashboard with an 'init' function which displays the bar chart, bubble chart, and demographic info.
 When a new id is selected from the dropdown menu the 'optionChanged' function updates the new charts with the selection id samples information.

+### File locations
+The app.js file is located in the "static" folder which is within the "Starter Code" folder.